Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 Q: Do US spec models meet Canadian standards?

-Yes, all US models have daytime running lights.
-See riv.ca
+A: Yes, all recent US models have daytime running lights.

 Q: Is the Subaru of America warranty good in Canada (warranty info page)

-A: Yes, the warranty is good in Canada.
-It is honored and backed by Subaru of America (SoA), not by Subaru Canada.
+A: YES the US warranty is honored and backed by Subaru of America (SoA).
+It is NOT honored by Canadian dealers.

 Notes: